 - Cargo isn’t secure and tends to slide around

-A component bed liner is a multi-piece system that combines the benefits of a plastic drop-in liner and a rubber mat.
+A component truck bed liner, like its name suggests, is a multi-piece system.
+It uses different parts to combine the benefits of both plastic drop-in liners and rubber mat liners.

 - Rugged, form-fitting plastic coverings for your truck bed’s sidewalls and tailgate.
 These heavy plastic panels prevent dents to your truck’s bed.

-- A durable rubber floor that protects the bed and controls cargo.
+- A durable, non-skid rubber floor that protects the bed and controls cargo.

 The Pros